hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_upgrades.rst

 Testing
 -------

-The success of synchronizer upgrades and the duration of downtime both depend on the effectiveness of all SVC members in performing the necessary upgrading steps.
-We therefore recommend that the SVC performs :ref:`coordinated tests <sv-upgrades-testing-coordinated>` before attempting an upgrade on MainNet.
+The success of synchronizer upgrades and the duration of downtime both depend on the effectiveness of all DSO members in performing the necessary upgrading steps.
+We therefore recommend that the DSO performs :ref:`coordinated tests <sv-upgrades-testing-coordinated>` before attempting an upgrade on MainNet.
 Mirroring the recommended process for an actual upgrade, we also recommend that SVs perform :ref:`preparation <sv-upgrades-testing-preparation>` steps in advance of every coordinated test.